Interpolation

 # with a resolution of 0.1

-When given an array of points (points_coords), it iterates over each point and applies interpolation individually.
-For a single point (point_coords), it performs the interpolation at that specific location.
+cut_off_bnd=true, clip_negative_pressure=false)Performs interpolation of properties at specified points in a TrixiParticles simulation.
 The interpolation utilizes the same kernel function of the SPH simulation to weigh contributions from nearby particles.

 See also: interpolate_line, interpolate_plane_2d, interpolate_plane_2d_vtk, interpolate_plane_3d, .